Live 2012 (Coldplay album)

-Coldplay Live 2012 is the collective name for the official documentation of the Mylo Xyloto Tour, performed, recorded and released by British alternative rock band Coldplay.
-The project consists of a worldwide theatrical and home media film release, Coldplay's third live album, after Coldplay Live 2003 and LeftRightLeftRightLeft, and a 183-page e-book depicting the tour.
-The film and album were recorded over many dates over the 2011 Festival Tour and the Mylo Xyloto Tour beginning in October 2011 and ending in September 2012.
-The film was opened for one night only on 13 November 2012, at select cinemas around the world.
-The DVD and Blu-ray release of the film and the live album release occurred on 14 November 2012.
+Live 2012 is the collective name for the official documentation of the Mylo Xyloto Tour, performed, recorded and released by British alternative rock band Coldplay.
+The project consists of a worldwide theatrical and home media film release, Coldplay's third live album, after Live 2003 and LeftRightLeftRightLeft, and a 183-page e-book depicting the tour.

+The film and album were recorded over many dates over their 2011 festival dates and the Mylo Xyloto Tour, which began in December 2011 and concluded in September 2012.
+The film premiered on 13 November 2012 at select cinemas around the world.
+The DVD, Blu-ray and live album release occurred on 19 November 2012.

 Release and promotion

 The film was first announced by Phil Harvey in April 2012.
 It was first announced under the title "ColdplayFilm".
 The name was also inscribed on the Xylobands used on the Mylo Xyloto Tour between April and September 2012.
+The bracelets were conceptualized and created for use in Live 2012 and used in all future world tours that the band has gone on to complete, changing slightly in variation and material.
 The film/album was first officially announced on 25 September 2012.
 On the same day, two websites promoting Live 2012 launched.
 One promoting the theatrical release of the film, and one promoting the project in general.
 A two-minute trailer accompanied the announcement, released online and shown in theaters attached to other films as well.
 In addition, an exclusive preview of "Us Against the World" was shown on the Live 2012 website, as well as another select track off the film of user's choice.
 A 183-page e-book documenting the tour was also announced.

 Live 2012 was first released as an exclusive, one-night-only theatrical release, shown in cinemas across 57 countries around the world.
 The film opened at 7:00pm at respective time zones (7:30pm at some screenings), on 13 November 2012.
 The film was shown twice on the night, closing before midnight.
 A partnership deal between Parlophone and Studio 3 saw the screening of Live 2012 on US premium cable television as well.
 The film aired exclusively on 14 November 2012 on Epix, the night after the theatrical release and a week before its commercial release in the United States.